Yunis-konda001/PCA_Assignment/README.md

 ---

 ## Dataset

-The project uses the **`heart.csv`** dataset, which contains features related to heart health.
+The project uses the Education in General.csv dataset, which contains features related to education indicators.
-Each feature represents a measurable attribute of patients that can help analyze patterns in heart disease.
+Each feature represents a measurable attribute such as literacy rates, enrollment levels, or access to educational resources, which can help analyze patterns and relationships within the education sector.

 ---

 ## Implementation Steps

-The notebook walks through the full PCA process step by step:
+The notebook walks through the full PCA process step by step: The project uses the Education in General.csv dataset, which contains features related to education indicators.
+Each feature represents a measurable attribute such as literacy rates, enrollment levels, or access to educational resources, which can help analyze patterns and relationships within the education sector.

 ### 1. Load and Standardize the Data
 - The dataset is loaded using `numpy.genfromtxt`.